ST10256074/BCA2-POE/README.md

 2. Open the Project File (.sln) in Visual Studio (Microsoft Learn, 2024) Open a solution file or project file using visual studio
 3. Run the project
-    Using the green arrow at the top of the page.
+    Using the green arrow at the top of the page after selecting RecipeGUI from dropdown.

 ## User Interaction Chain

-1. User is prompted with a list of commands the Recipe application can do
+1. User is shown the main window with the ability to add, remove, filter and view recipes
-2. User can choose between (New/Add Recipe, View All Recipes, View Specific Recipe, Modify Recipe, Exit Application)
-3. User creates new Recipe creates a new Recipe that is held in memory
+2. User creates new Recipe creates a new Recipe that is held in memory
-4. User can scale the Recipe using "Modify Recipe" method.
-5. User can view updated Recipe using "View Specific Recipe" with the recipe name
+3. User can view created Recipe using "View Recipe" after selecting recipe from listbox with the recipe name
-6. User can create a new Recipe by using "New Recipe"
+4. User can remove recipe from listbox by selecting and clicking the respective button
-7. User can exit application using "Exit Application"
+5. User can exit application using the red X button on the window

 ## Classes:

-### Program Class:
+### MainWindow Class:

 This is the main file of the program with a main loop for user interactions.
 It handles all the user inputs and console outputs effectively.